BVI International Arbitration Centre

 Other matters

-Further to paragraph 4 of Schedule 2 of the BVI Act, a party to the arbitral proceedings may apply to Court challenging the award on the ground of serious irregularity which has affected the tribunal, the proceedings or the award.
-Serious irregularity has a wide definition, and includes a failure by the tribunal to treat the parties with equality, failure on the part of the tribunal to: (a) remain independent (b) act fairly and impartially as between the parties giving them a reasonable opportunity to present their case or (c) use procedures that are appropriate to the case, avoiding unnecessary delay or expense.
+Further to paragraph 4 of Schedule 2 of the Act, a party to the arbitral proceedings may apply to Court challenging the award on the ground of serious irregularity which has affected the tribunal, the proceedings or the award.
+Serious irregularity has a wide definition and includes a failure by the tribunal to treat the parties with equality, failure on the part of the tribunal to: (1) remain independent; (2) act fairly and impartially as between the parties giving them a reasonable opportunity to present their case; or (3) use procedures that are appropriate to the case, avoiding unnecessary delay or expense.

-The BVI is a new entrant to the arbitration market.
-Notwithstanding this, the Act and Rules draw on the well-established UNCITRAL Model Law, the 2010 UNCITRAL Rules and the jurisdiction is a signatory to the New York Convention on the Recognition and Enforcement of Awards.
+The IAC is a significant asset for the BVI and its development of dispute resolution by way of arbitration.
+The Act and the BVI Rules draw on the well-established UNCITRAL Model Law, the 2010 UNCITRAL Rules and the jurisdiction is a signatory to the New York Convention on the Recognition and Enforcement of Awards.
 The Commercial Court which is located moments away from the IAC is an internationally respected Court and is arbitration friendly.
-The opening of the IAC is an extremely exciting development for the BVI and for dispute resolution by way of arbitration.
-The physical location of the BVI makes it a first class choice for the seat of an arbitration as it is accessible to clients from South America, the USA, Canada and other parts of the Caribbean.
+The physical location of the BVI makes it a first-class choice for the seat of an arbitration as it is accessible to clients from South America, the USA, Canada and other parts of the Caribbean.